LeoQLi/KITTI_odometry_evaluation_tool/README.md

 ## Usage

 Each trajectory file `xx.txt` contains a N x 12 table, where N is the number of frames of the sequence.
-Row i represents the i'th pose of via a 3x4 transformation matrix.
+Row i represents the i'th pose via a 3x4 transformation matrix.
 To evaluate one or more given trajectories, such as `09_pred.txt` and `10_pred.txt`  in the `data` folder:

         python evaluation.py --result_dir=./data/ --eva_seqs=09_pred,10_pred